pangeo-data/pangeo/docs/catalog.rst

 include

-- `Spatiotemporal Asset Catalog <https://stacspec.org/>`_: A common language to describe a range of geospatial information, so it can more easily be indexed and discovered.
+- `Spatiotemporal Asset Catalog <https://stacspec.org/>`_: A common language to describe a range of geospatial information, so it can moe easily be indexed and discovered.
 - `Intake <https://intake.readthedocs.io/en/latest/>`_: A python package for finding, investigating, loading and disseminating data.